burlacenko/burlacenko.github.io/HolyGrailFullstackApplication/README.md

 - [x] Each section of the Holly Grail is a react component and they all react to changes in the values saved in the database
 - [x] Redis on a Docker container holds the data for each Holy Grail section name/value pair

+### Improvements:
+- [x] Added syncronization so that each instance of client will change following other running clients

 ## View project running
 An animation of the project running is available at the end of this page